A four-step guide to help you get licensed to deliver courses.

 First you need to decide which safety and health training course(s) you want to become licensed to deliver.

-You can either buy one of our IOSH-produced training courses (like Leading Safely or Managing Safely), or you can submit your own course for IOSH approval.
+- buy one of our IOSH-produced training courses (like Leading Safely or Managing Safely),

 Our Getting approval guides may help your decision-making, as you can find out more about the target audience, content, style and customer benefits of each IOSH training course.
 The guides will also explain the support available to you as one of our licensed training providers.